nicoscudo/openairquality/README.md

-## Implementation of a Bitcoin price checker
+## Implementation of an Air Quality data fetching library

-In this repository you can find a file named ```stock.py``` that implements the ```get_price(company)``` function.
-It queries the FMP on-line service to receive the stock value of a company in U.S. Dollars.
-This function is used in the ```main.py``` file to obtain the last price of Apple and Google.
+In this repository you can find a file named ```openairquality.py``` that implements the ```get_quality(city, parameter)``` function.
+It queries the [OpenAQ](https://openaq.org) website to fetch the value of some air quality parameter in a world city.
+This function is used in the ```main.py``` file to obtain the value of pm10 in Rome and the value of no2 in Bologna.
+The second attempt will fail, as the database does not contain such value.
 If you run the program, executing the main file with: ```python main.py``` it will  give you results similar to the following:

 ```
 $ python main.py
-Company 261.14 has a stock value of Apple Inc.
+Rome has a pm10 value of 18.391304347826086
-Company 1297.13 has a stock value of Alphabet Inc.
+Could not find a value of no2 for Bologna
 ```

 Note that the project requires the ```json``` and ```requests``` module to run.
-[FMP](https://financialmodelingprep.com/) is an on-line resource that provides stock data.
-The APIs are documented in a [API documentation page](https://financialmodelingprep.com/developer/docs/).
+[OpenAQ](https://openaq.org/) is a project that receives air quality data from people and serves them on-line.
+The APIs are documented in a [API documentation page](https://docs.openaq.org/).